-The oxide linkage is formed after the loss of water molecule and then the two monosaccharides are formed by that linkage.
-When two monosaccharide units are joined via oxygen atom then that linkage is called a glycosidic linkage.
+The oxide linkage is formed after the loss of the water molecule and then the two monosaccharides are formed by that linkage.
+When two monosaccharide units are joined via the oxygen atom then that linkage is called a glycosidic linkage.

 The most common disaccharide is sucrose which gives D -(+)- glucose and D-(-)- fructose on hydrolysis.

-Both the monosaccharides i.e. glucose and fructose are connected through glycosidic linkage between alpha glucose and second carbon beta fructose.
+Both the monosaccharides i.e. glucose and fructose are connected through the glycosidic linkage between alpha glucose and second carbon beta fructose.
 Sucrose is a non-reducing sugar as both the reducing groups of glucose and fructose are involved in the glycosidic bond formation.